brihadeesh/brihadeesh.github.io/content/blog/what-even-is-skramz.md

 album with a slide (?) and he describes it as an "improvised, fully unhinged" one.
 Alice Simard, who I'd talked about on my [last article](/blog/2025/01/no-more-eoy-lists-for-music/) on music also performs an "unhinged" solo on this.
 It is a sort of techy, brutal death metal project with a lot of weird stuff happening.
+What's even more interesting is that this album was recorded live and in one sitting, and all the songs were written in one sitting.

 The album was released independently in February 2025.